Reviews from Armed Forces resettlement personnel

 I would recommend LDC to anyone looking for a new career as a Driver and Vehicle Standards Agency Approved Driving Instructor.

-Henry Sams - Served in the British Army for 23 years and joined LDC in 2004 & retired December 2015
+Henry Sams - Served in the British Army for 23 years

 I started my military career at the tender age of 16 with the All Arms Junior Leaders Regiment in N.Wales following in my fathers foot steps who was also a military man.
 I became a military Police man and have served all over the world.